 Drilling fluids have multiple tasks in drilling operations, including resisting formation pressure, ensuring wellbore stability, cooling and lubricating the drill bit, cleaning the bottom of the wellbore, and suspending cuttings in the annulus when circulation stops or transporting them to the surface during the drilling process.
-Therefore, the drilling operations' blood may be considered the drilling fluid.
+Therefore, the blood of the drilling operations may be considered as the drilling fluid.
 Problems or solutions to the problems encountered during drilling operations are directly or indirectly linked to the drilling fluid [1].
-The viscosity, yield point, and other rheological properties of drilling fluids are essential for conducting an effective drilling operation.
+Viscosity, yield point, and other rheological properties of drilling fluids are essential parameters for conducting an effective drilling operation.
 Inaccurately predicting these parameters may lead to expensive drilling problems [2].
-When fluid properties are not designed appropriately, various fluid-related issues,
+When fluid properties are not designed appropriately, various fluid-related problems may occur such as wellbore instability, lost circulation/blowout, and potential formation damage.
+The oil industry uses sophisticated physics-based methods to anticipate and resolve fluid-related issues.
+Event detection, hole cleaning modeling, and hydraulics modeling are a few examples.
+However, these techniques are not always appropriate, and they are computationally costly and challenging to integrate for real-time analysis [3].
+Besides, the conventional Bingham plastic and Power law models employed to describe the behavior of non-Newtonian fluids typically have a narrow range of independent variables or have limited application.